alpiepho/magtag/README.md

 - [done] battery as a percent
 - [done] fix battery percent
 - [done] fix fonts
-- add next button to dad joke, enabled while awake
+- [done] add next button to dad joke, enabled while awake
-- add light button to dad joke, how to wake?
+- [done] add light button to dad joke, how to wake?
 - copy libs to repo
 - finish repo and README